 Notice of Redemption.
-The Commonwealth shall give notice of redemption to the owners of the Bonds not less than 30 days prior to the date fixed for redemption.
+For Bonds in the Daily Mode, Weekly Mode or ARS Mode, the Commonwealth shall give notice of redemption to the owners of the Bonds not less than 15 days prior to the date fixed for redemption.
 So long as the book-entry-only system remains in effect for the Bonds, notices of redemption will be mailed by the Commonwealth only to DTC or its nominee.
-Any failure on the part of DTC, any DTC participant or any nominee of a beneficial owner of any Bond (having received notice from a DTC participant or otherwise) to notify the beneficial owner so affected, shall not affect the validity of the redemption.
+Any failure on the part of DTC, any DTC Participant or any nominees of a Beneficial Owner of any Bond (having received notice from a DTC Participant or otherwise) to notify the beneficial owner so affected, shall not affect the validity of the redemption.

-On the specified redemption date, all Bonds called for redemption shall cease to bear interest, provided the Commonwealth has monies on hand to pay such redemption in full.
+On the specified redemption date, all Bonds called for redemption shall cease to bear interest, provided the Commonwealth has moneys on hand to pay such redemption full.

 Selection for Redemption.
-In the event that less than all of any maturity of the Bonds is to be redeemed, and so long as the book-entry-only system remains in effect for such Bonds, the particular Bonds or portion of any such Bonds of a particular maturity to be redeemed will be selected by DTC by lot.
-If the book-entry-only system no longer remains in effect for the Bonds, selection for redemption of less than all of any one maturity of the Bonds will be made by the Commonwealth by lot in such manner as in its discretion it shall deem appropriate and fair.
-For purposes of selection by lot within a maturity, each \$5,000 of principal amount of a Bond will be considered a separate Bond.
+In the event that less than all of the Bonds are to be redeemed, and so long as the book-entry-only system remains in effect for such Bonds, the particular Bonds or portion of any such Bonds to be redeemed will be selected by DTC by lot in such manner as DTC shall determine.
+If the book-entry-only system no longer remains if effect for the Bonds, selection for redemption of less than all of the Bonds will be made by the Commonwealth by lot in such manner as in its discretion it shall deem appropriate and fair.
+In no event will any Bond be outstanding in a principal amount that is not an Authorized Denomination.